Warm-Up: 7 Tips for Exercise Preparation

 - Mental focus.
 Clearing your head during the warm-up allows you to focus.
 Start to hype yourself up for the hard work that will occur very soon in your weight training session.

 - Remember why your warming-up.
 Let your body do the internal preparation.
 Dilation of blood vessels.
-As your blood vessels dilate, or get wider, your heart has an easier job of delivering oxygenated blood to the working muscles.
-In addition, oxygen in warm blood becomes more readily available to muscle tissue.
+As your blood vessels dilate or get wider in diameter, your heart has an easier job of delivering oxygenated blood to the working muscles.
+In addition, oxygen in the warm blood becomes more readily available to muscle tissue.
 Hormone production.
 As you warm-up, your body begins producing hormones like epinephrine, endorphins, growth hormone and testosterone, all of which increase the energy available for your workout.

 - Better cooling.
 Now that your body is warm, like the air conditioning in your office, it works more efficiently when the room is warmed up.
 When you break a sweat during your pre-workout warm-up, you’ve successfully activated your built-in cooling system.

-- Set a time – most good warm ups only last 5- 10 minutes.
-Any longer will use up vital energy stores needed for hardcore weigh lifting and serious muscle building.
+- Set a time – most good warm-ups only last 5- 10 minutes.
+Any longer will use up vital energy stores needed for hardcore weightlifting and serious muscle building.

 Emstar PT Team